How to Avoid Over or Under Dressing

 • Safe bet: jacket and tie (easier to remove pieces if you seem overdressed)

-Casual: Everyone’ favorite.
+Casual: Everyone’s favorite.

 • Neckties are not needed, but a more casual (but nice) jacket can be worn without looking out of place.